-In April 2024, \$1 billion of principal related to the 2014 USD Notes matured and was paid.
-In May 2024, we issued \$1 billion principal amount of notes due May 2034 (the "2024 USD Notes").
-The net proceeds from the issuance of the 2024 USD Notes, after deducting the original issue discount, underwriting discount and offering expenses, were \$983 million.
-Our total debt outstanding was \$15.6 billion and \$15.7 billion at June 30, 2024 and December 31, 2023, respectively, with the earliest maturity of INR28.1 billion (\$337 million as of June 30, 2024) of principal that occurred in July 2024.
+The issuances in 2024 are collectively referred to as the "2024 USD Notes".
+The net proceeds from the issuance of the 2024 USD Notes, after deducting the original issue discount, underwriting discount and offering expenses, were \$983 million \$3.96 billion.

+Our total debt outstanding was \$15.6 billion \$18.4 billion and \$15.7 billion at June 30, 2024 September 30, 2024 and December 31, 2023, respectively, with the earliest maturity of INR28.1 billion (\$337 million as of June 30, 2024) \$750 million of principal that occurred occurring in July 2024, March 2025.

-As of June 30, 2024, we have a commercial paper program (the "Commercial Paper Program"), under which we are authorized to issue up to \$8 billion in outstanding notes, with maturities up to 397 days from the date of issuance.
-In conjunction with the Commercial Paper Program, we have a committed unsecured \$8 billion revolving credit facility (the "Credit Facility"), which expires in November 2028.
+As of June 30, 2024 September 30, 2024, we have a commercial paper program (the "Commercial Paper Program"), under which we are authorized to issue up to \$8 billion in outstanding notes, with maturities up to 397 days from the date of issuance.
+In conjunction with the Commercial Paper Program, we have a committed unsecured \$8 billion revolving credit facility (the "Credit Facility"), which that expires in November 2028.

 Borrowings under the Commercial Paper Program and the Credit Facility are to be used to provide liquidity for general corporate purposes, including providing liquidity in the event of one or more settlement failures by our customers.
 In addition, we may borrow and repay amounts under these facilities for business continuity purposes.
-We had no borrowings outstanding under the Commercial Paper Program or the Credit Facility at June 30, 2024 and December 31, 2023.
+We had no borrowings outstanding under the Commercial Paper Program or the Credit Facility at June 30, 2024 September 30, 2024 and December 31, 2023.

-See Note 9 (Debt) to the consolidated financial statements included in Part I, Item 1 for further discussion on our debt and Note 15 (Debt) to the consolidated financial statements included in Part II, Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2023 for further discussion on our debt, the Commercial Paper Program and the Credit Facility.
+See Note 9 10 (Debt) to the consolidated financial statements included in Part I, Item 1 for further discussion on our debt and Note 15 (Debt) to the consolidated financial statements included in Part II, Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2023 for further discussion on our debt, the Commercial Paper Program and the Credit Facility.